top of page

 📍4 Ethels Earned, One Trig Erased🙁

 A violent-wind, bright-sky day in the Peak District ticking off four new Ethels: Mt Famine, South Head, Eccles Pike and Chinley Churn.
 A route from Hayfield with cow stand-offs, Highland cows, an overgrown “path”, a missing trig ripped out by a farmer, and a winter-grade wind that felt more like February than late October.
-Finished cold, feral and satisfied — still convinced the Peak District is my endurance training ground and still full of surprises.
+Finished cold, feral and satisfied.
+Still convinced the Peak District is my endurance training ground and still full of surprises.

 bootsandbanter

-Oct 264 min read
+Oct 26, 20254 min read

 Redemption on the Roof of Wasdale ⛰️✨

 A perfect Wasdale morning turned into one of my most memorable hikes yet.
 I abandoned my 9 km plan within minutes, wandered to Burnmoor Tarn in total silence, faced down two herds of cows 🐄🙈, and climbed Slight Side & Scafell.
 By pure chance, four of us hit our 213th Wainwright together 🤯.
 Sunshine, summit banter, and spooky coincidences made it feel like destiny.
-Some hikes tick boxes — this one made memories. 💚
+Some hikes tick boxes but this one made memories. 💚

 bootsandbanter

-Oct 37 min read
+Oct 3, 20257 min read

 ⛰️Yewbarrow - One for the Memory Books